KyleGough/sudoku/README.md

+##### XYZ-Wing

+The *XYZ-Wing* technique is an extension of the *Y-Wing* technique but with the head containing 3 candidates instead of 2.
+The head of the XYZ-Wing has candidates XYZ, there are two wings that share the same structure as the head with candidates XZ and YZ respectively.
+Any cells that intersect with all 3 cells of the XYZ-Wing cannot contain the candidate Z. This technique has been implemented using a **O(N<sup>3</sup>)** complexity algorithm.

+* Implementing the *XYZ-Wing* technique boosted the accuracy up to 92.9%.

 ##### Future Work

 I have implemented only a few logical techniques, however there are far more complex and advanced techniques available but occur very rarely in practice.
 I may implement additional techniques as I come to understand them.
 Unfortunately I cannot hope to be able to solve all known Sudokus as solving all using only logical techniques is still an incomplete problem.